TJ Friedl Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.27).
+- The Orioles' 4.25 team ERA ranks 16th across all league pitching staffs.

-- The Orioles rank 18th in baseball in home runs allowed (91 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs given up (92 total, 1.2 per game).

-- The lefty last appeared in relief on Wednesday, when he tossed one inning against the Tampa Bay Rays, allowing one earned run while giving up two hits.
+- The right-hander's most recent appearance was on Wednesday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while giving up four hits.

-- In seven games this season, the 29-year-old has an ERA of 7.71, with 9.3 strikeouts per nine innings.
-Opponents are hitting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.